tomiam8/shuffler-for-spotify/README.md

     v.
 An hour of basic prettiness (?) vi.
 Make auto-login checkbox
     vii.
 Make logout (turn off auto-login)
+    viii.
+Add screen for when adding songs ix.
+Add error-messages if fails
+    x.
+Check that authentication token is current, re-authenticate if isn't
 3. Make it pretty, work as a PWA (?), maybe finally learn React
 4. Do the smart-playlist extension too